Union for International Cancer Control (UICC)

 - 3. The world's first partner to have signed Patron partnership and program agreements at the same time

-《Standart-Biotest》 LLC (Russia)《Standart-Biotest》 LLC is a Russian corporation conducting the wholesale business of pharmaceutical products, medical machinery, devices, and equipment as well as the production of medicinal supplies.
+《Standart-Biotest》 LLC (Russia)《Standart-Biotest》 LLC is a Russian corporation conducting the production of medicinal supplies and the wholesale business of pharmaceutical products, medical machinery, devices, and equipment.

-Since 2017, the Ministry of Health of the Russian Federation has enacted a policy where Russian citizens mandatorily receive regular cancer checkups once every three years, and 《Standart-Biotest》 LLC was established for the implementation of the policy.
+Since 2017, the Ministry of Health of the Russian Federation has enacted a policy where Russian citizens mandatorily receive regular cancer checkups once every three years, and 《Standart-Biotest》 LLC has been established for the implementation of the policy.

-Accordingly, 《Standart-Biotest》 LLC is supported by the National Medical Research Radiological Centre, the Federal State Budgetary Institution of the Ministry of Health of the Russian Federation and the Ministry of Health of the Russian Federation and is leading the advancement of the field of cancer diagnosis in the Russian market for the implementation of the national health strategy in relation to cancer diagnosis and treatment.
+Accordingly, 《Standart-Biotest》 LLC is supported by the National Medical Research Radiological Centre, the Federal State Budgetary Institution of the Ministry of Health of the Russian Federation, and the Ministry of Health of the Russian Federation.
+The company is leading the advancement in the field of cancer diagnosis in the Russian market for the implementation of the national health strategy.

 National Medical Research Radiological Centre (Russia)The National Medical Research Radiological Centre is the Federal State Budgetary Institution of the Ministry of Health of the Russian Federation.

 The National Medical Research Radiological Centre consists of Hertsen Moscow Oncology Research Institute, the oldest cancer research center in Europe founded in 1898, Tsyb Medical Radiological Research Centre, and Lopatkin Scientific Research Institute of Urology and Interventional Radiology.

 The National Medical Research Radiological Centre has 905 beds and over 3,300 medical professionals.